• Skip to main content

 Visit the Exhibition

-The display is free to enter and runs until Sunday 12 April.
+The small display is free to see and runs until Sunday 12 April.
 All are welcome to visit and explore this moving chapter of Liverpool’s maritime and Cathedral history.

 For opening times and visitor information, please check our website before planning your visit.